peterklijn/adyen-step-by-step-integration-workshop/README.md

 return ResponseEntity.ok().body(response);
 ```

-11. Let's finalize the payment by calling the `/payments/details`-endpoint.
+**Step 11.** Let's finalize the payment by calling the `/payments/details`-endpoint.
 We need to create another endpoint `/api/payments/details` - We take the details passed from the frontend and finalize the payment.
 ```java
 @PostMapping("/api/payments/details")
 public ResponseEntity<PaymentDetailsResponse> paymentsDetails(@RequestBody PaymentDetailsRequest detailsRequest) throws IOException, ApiException {